The World's Most Valuable Brands Trading At Below-Market Valuations

-Warren Buffett famously made billions of dollars investing in Coca-Cola because he recognized the intangible value of its brand.
-Coke's brand not only drew customers and enticed them to pay premium prices over generic brands for what is mostly flavored sugar-water, but the brand also acts as a "moat" around the company, as it would be extremely difficult for a new entrant to create a comparable brand to erode away Coca-Cola's profits.
-Another story, whose source I haven't been able to verify, is that Warren was once asked how he would put Coca-cola out of business if he had a $100 billion budget to do so, to which he replied that he would give back the $100 billion admitting he could not do it.
+Warren Buffett famously made billions of dollars investing in Coca-Cola (NYSE:KO) because he recognized the intangible value of its brand.
+Coke's brand not only drew customers and enticed them to pay premium prices over generic brands for what is mostly flavored sugar-water but the brand also acts as a "moat" around the company, as it would be extremely difficult for a new entrant to create a comparable brand to erode away Coca-Cola's profits.
+Another story, whose source I haven't been able to verify, is that Warren was once asked how he would put Coca-Cola out of business if he had a $100 billion budget to do so, to which he replied that he would give back the $100 billion admitting he could not do it.

-A recently updated map from HowMuch.net ranking the world's most valuable brands by country in 2017 shows that Apple Inc (AAPL) lost its spot as the US's most valuable brand.
+A recently updated map from HowMuch.net ranking the world's most valuable brands by country in 2017 shows that Apple Inc. (AAPL) lost its spot as the US's most valuable brand.
 Of these, the top 10 most valuable brands with shares or ADRs traded in the US are:

-- US-based search engine and Google parent Alphabet Inc (GOOG)
+- US-based search engine and Google parent Alphabet Inc (GOOG) (NASDAQ:GOOGL)

 - Swiss food giant Nestle (OTCPK:NSRGF)